Neil Dalal, PhD

 I am an Associate Professor of South Asian Philosophy and Religious Thought at the University of Alberta, with a joint appointment in the Philosophy Department and the Religious Studies Program.
+I am also the Director of Religious Studies.
 I received my PhD in Asian Cultures and Languages from the University of Texas at Austin, where I specialized in Indian Philosophy and Sanskrit textual studies, and my MA in East-West Psychology from the California Institute of Integral Studies.
 I have also spent approximately four years studying with monastic renouncers (saṃnyāsins) and traditional scholars (paṇḍits) in India.

 In recent years my interests have grown to include lived traditions and constructive approaches to applied Indian philosophy such as Indian conceptions of non-human animal ethics and ways of constructing an Advaita Vedāntic ecopsychology.
 My research on contemporary Advaitins combines anthropological fieldwork and textual-philosophical studies to analyze embodied modes of praxis and methods of lineage transmission.
 One product of this work is a feature length documentary film, titled Gurukulam, which explores a living Advaita lineage through sensory ethnography.